Jvinniec/betasci/README.md

-# betasci
+# BetaSci
 This repository showcases some of my personal projects and open source projects that I've contributed to.
 These projects are mostly just

 ## Personal Projects
-I've listed the
+Here I've listed personal projects that I've worked on.

 ### Python Projects

 | Name                   | jupyter | pandas | Description |